 - The Finance Committee oversees and provides review and oversight as to the Company's liquidity and capital needs and activities, reinsurance protection, the proper allocation and distribution of capital between the Company and its subsidiaries, dividend declarations, and other financial matters on an ongoing basis.
-The Finance Committee also monitors the Company's financial structure and reviews the Company's policies and procedures for risks or exposure to capital markets, our need for capital, our debt structure, the assessments or surcharges for which we may become liable and the restrictions and requirements of insurance laws. - The Board Governance and Nominating Committee oversees the executive and Board Chair succession plans, the Company's compliance with the requirements of the NYSE and the SEC, and reviews the Company's governing documents, committee charters and other policies at least annually.
-The Board Governance and Nominating Committee is responsible for identifying and selecting individuals qualified to serve as members of the Board, recommending the committee structure to the Board, developing and recommending the Guidelines to the Board, and overseeing the evaluation of the Board and its committees.
-The Board Governance and Nominating Committee also provides oversight of the Company's ESG programs, which includes receiving periodic updates from the Company's management responsible for such programs and oversees the Company's charitable giving programs. - The Compensation Committee oversees the Company's culture and human capital management, including diversity, equity and inclusion, and the Company's compensation plans, policies, programs and practices applicable primarily to the Company's executive officers.
-The Compensation Committee establishes the overall benefit and compensation philosophy and administers our equity and incentive plan, incentive and discretionary bonuses, 401(k) plan and other benefits plans.
+The Finance Committee also monitors the Company's financial structure and reviews the Company's policies and procedures for risks or exposure to capital markets, our need for capital, our debt structure, the assessments or surcharges for which we may become liable and the restrictions and requirements of insurance laws. - The Board Governance and Nominating Committee oversees the executive and Board Chair succession plans, supervises the Company's compliance with the requirements of the NYSE and the SEC, and reviews the Company's governing documents, committee charters and other policies at least annually.
+The Board Governance and Nominating Committee is responsible for identifying and selecting individuals gualified to serve as members of the Board, recommending the committee structure to the Board, developing and recommending the Guidelines to the Board, and overseeing the evaluation of the Board and its committees.
+The Board Governance and Nominating Committee also provides oversight of the Company's ESG programs, which includes receiving periodic updates from the Company's management responsible for such programs. - The Compensation Committee oversees the Company's culture and human capital management, including diversity, equity and inclusion, and the Company's compensation plans, policies, programs, and practices applicable primarily to the Company's executive officers.
+The Compensation Committee establishes the overall benefit and compensation philosophy and administers our equity and incentive plan, incentive and discretionary bonuses, 401(k) plan and other benefit plans.
 The Compensation Committee is responsible for mitigating risk through responsible corporate governance and annually evaluates whether the Company's incentive compensation programs create material risks to the Company.

-The majority of the Company's directors sit on more than one standing committee and this overlap helps ensure that the risk responsibilities of the various committees are well coordinated.
-Each committee chair makes a report on committee activities to the Board at least quarterly, which enables all Board members to continually review and evaluate risks that could affect the Company.
-In addition, directors are welcome to attend committee meetings of their choosing.
+The majority of the Company's directors sit on more than one standing committee, which helps ensure that the risk responsibilities of the various committees are well coordinated.
+Each committee chair makes a report on committee activities to the Board at least guarterly, which enables all Board members to continually review and evaluate risks that could affect the Company.